 Work Breakdown Structure (WBS)

-- Tier 1 – Decompose higher level deliverables into the deliverable for each team member’s assignment.
+- Tier 1 – Decompose high-level deliverables into the deliverable for each team member’s assignment.

 - Tier 3 – Usually developed in sections with the people responsible for that major deliverable doing the decomposition.